dhrubojoutidas/pro1/MICRO COMPUTER/README.md

 The system measures the **ON duration of a physical switch**, processes user-defined thresholds, and provides **real-time feedback** using LEDs, seven-segment displays, and an LCD.

-The implementation reflects embedded systems and firmware development practices aligned with real-world workflows
+The implementation reflects embedded systems and firmware development practices aligned with real-world workflows.

 ---

 ## 🧩 What Was Built

 The objective of this task was to design and implement an embedded system that:

-- Measures the ON-duration of a physical input switch/ **S3** using hardware timer
+- Measures the ON-duration of physical input switch **S3** using hardware timers
 - Displays elapsed time (00–99 seconds) on dual seven-segment displays
 - Accepts a user-defined threshold via keypad input
 - Triggers a blinking LED alarm when the threshold is exceeded